Kentico/kentico.github.io/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/Kentico/kentico.github.io)

-Note: this deploys only the front end of the application data.
+This deploys only the front end of the application data.
 Data loaded from GitHub will be loaded from the production Azure Table Storage.

 Information about the actual deployment is [described in this wiki](https://github.com/Kentico/kentico.github.io/wiki/How-does-the-automatic-deployment-works).